 Many eCommerce companies now focus on speedy deliveries so that customers get guaranteed next day or even same-day delivery.

 Quick commerce is the next generation of online delivery systems which enables the delivery of items within a concise time bracket of one or two days, or less than 10 minutes for some business models.
-As a convenience, delivery speed and efficiency continue to define customer experience.
+Convenience, delivery speed, and efficiency continue to define customer experience.

 eCommerce returns (RTO) and Reverse Logistics